Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The red cultivars rarely flower.
 When they do, the bloom period is March – May in temperate areas, and year round in tropical areas.
 The flowers grow on a round spike that grows to 16 inches tall.

 How to Grow Japanese Blood Grass

 Japanese blood grass can only be purchased as plants.
-It cannot be grown from seed because the plants are sterile.
+It cannot be grown from seed because the cultivars that are available produce seed that is sterile.